CameronBannick/Chinook-Database/README.md

 ![image](https://github.com/CameronBannick/Chinook-Database/blob/main/media_download.png)

-The majority of the audio purchased is music followed by TV shows.
+Most of the audio purchased is music followed by TV shows.

 ### What are the most downloaded genres?